Contents

 Circuit Explanation

 A Darlington pair transistor has a gain similar to that of two transistors.
 Powering the circuit causes the transistor to activate the timer for a duration set by the relay.
-Additionally, the electrolytic capacitor sets the relay, and capacitance of 1000uF gives a 2.5-minutes ON time.
+Additionally, the electrolytic capacitor sets the relay, and a capacitance of 1000uF gives a 2.5-minute ON time.

 Using a Triac